FEIS facilitates use of our research legacy as a basis for sound management.

 Species Reviews include information on plant, lichen, and wildlife species’ life history, ecology, and relationship to fire.
 They are available for more than 1,200 species occurring throughout the United States.

 Fire Studies are summaries of one or more fire research projects at a specific location.
-Only research that provides detailed descriptions of site characteristics, burning conditions, fire behavior, and fire effects is included in Fire Studies.
-FEIS contains more than 150 Fire Studies, which complement Species Reviews and provide information on hundreds of species for which a Review is not available.
+Fire Studies cover research that provides detailed descriptions of site characteristics, burning conditions, fire behavior, and fire effects.
+FEIS contains more than 150 Fire Studies, which complement Species Reviews and Fire Regime Syntheses and provide information on hundreds of species for which Species Reviews are not available.

 The Fire Effects Library houses the literature that supports FEIS reviews.
-The library contains more than 80,000 references on fire effects and the general biology and ecology of organisms in North America.
+The library contains more than 60,000 references on fire effects and the general biology and ecology of organisms in North America.
 References are catalogued in an online database, the Citation Retrieval System (CRS).
-To add to the library, FEIS staff regularly search scientific abstracts, literature databases, and tables of contents from refereed English-language scientific journals and government publication lists.
-Other library acquisitions include theses and dissertations, conference proceedings, and unpublished reports.
-A link to the list of scientific literature routinely searched is provided here.
 Users are encouraged to use CRS to supplement information from FEIS reviews.

 Managers from federal land management agencies recommend the topics to be covered in FEIS.